Charlie McCreevy: Minister for Finance

 These two measures of cutting Capital Gains Tax and providing tax incentives for property development in thinly populated rural areas have been partly responsible for the explosion in housing and commercial property speculation, which led ultimately to the collapse of the Irish banking system.

 Frequently outspoken, McCreevy sometimes made comments which attracted controversy.
 For example, McCreevy once referred to the Irish health system as a "black hole" and reacted to the initial Irish rejection of the Nice Treaty as "a sign of a healthy democracy".
 He later explained this as reflecting a wake-up call to politicians and others who, like him, had expected an almost automatic Yes vote.
 McCreevy also prompted warnings from the European Commission, who claimed that his £2 billion tax giveaway in 2000 would be inflationary, and harmful to the Irish economy.

+One of McCreevy's initiatives as Minister for Finance was decentralisation, involving moving government departments and state agencies to other parts of the country and moving 10,000 public servants with them.
+This target was never reached, with only 3,159 jobs having moved outside of Dublin and a wide range of state agencies having remained in Dublin.
+The project was abandoned in 2011, with the government having spent close to €100 million on offices that mostly remained unused.

-In 2008, as Ireland entered recession, McCreevy's stewardship has been cited as one of the reasons why the global financial crisis is hitting Ireland especially hard, due to his "light touch" regulation of the financial system.
-Former Taoiseach Garret FitzGerald attributed Ireland's dire economic state in 2009, on a series of "calamitous" government policy errors by the then Finance Minister Charlie McCreevy, who between the years of 2000 and 2003, boosted public spending by 48pc while cutting income tax.
+In 2008, as Ireland entered recession, McCreevy's stewardship has been cited as one of the reasons why the 2008 financial crisis affected Ireland especially hard, due to his "light touch" regulation of the financial system.
+Former Taoiseach Garret FitzGerald attributed Ireland's dire economic state in 2009, on a series of "calamitous" government policy errors by the McCreevy as finance minister, who between the years of 2000 and 2003, boosted public spending by 48pc while cutting income tax.

 In 2015, McCreevy gave evidence to the Oireachtas Joint Committee of Inquiry into the country's banking crisis and denied his policies as minister had contributed to the crisis.
 A legal warning was given to McCreevy at the Banking Inquiry after he refused to answer, when asked, if he believed there had been a property bubble, but then accepted that from 2003 there had been a property bubble.